BlueSpire/w3c-reactivity-protocol-proposal/proposal.md

 effect(() => element.innerText = counter.count);
 ```

+Each of the `*Observer` classes take a `Subcriber` in its consturctor, just like the standard `MutationObserver`, `ResizeObserver`, and `IntersectionObserver`.
+Following the same pattern, they each also have `observe(...)` and `disconnect()` methods.
+The implementation of each of these is provided by the underlying reactivity engine.

 ### Reactivity Engine Developers

-A reactivity engine that wants to provide an implementation, must implement the following interface:
+A reactivity engine must implement the following interface:

 ```ts
 interface ReactivityEngine {